kgshank/gse-refresh-wifi/README.md

-# gse-refresh-wifi
+# Gnome Shell Extension - Disconnect Wifi
-New Separate Repository for Gnome Shell Extension - Refresh Wifi
+This is the new separate repository for easier forking and code separation